SteeltoeOSS/steeltoe-site/source/docs/steeltoe-security.html.markdown

 #### 4.2.8.2 Add Permissions

-Add permissions to an existing credential.
-Returns the updated list of permissions for the specified credential.
+You can add permissions to an existing credential.
+The following example eturns the updated list of permissions for the specified credential:

 ```csharp
 var desiredOps = new List<OperationPermissions> { OperationPermissions.read, OperationPermissions.write };